Frequently Asked Questions

 How much does it cost to live in Residence?

 Costs vary from building to building.
 Please view our fees page.

 When will I know if I’ve received a room in Residence?

 We continue to send out housing offers for each term until we are full.
-Offers may be ongoign throughout any given term.
-Fall offers typically start to go out in mid April, Spring offers in early November, and Summer offers in late February.
+Offers may be ongoing throughout any given term.
+Fall offers typically start to go out in February, Spring offers in early November, and Summer offers in late February.

 Can I choose which building I will be living in?

 When assigning students to residence, we take into consideration a number of factors.
 Please look at our Eligibility Table.
 Please note that special building requests are not guaranteed unless medical circumstances require it.